 We suggest the following simple instructions before your procedure to optimise the PRP effect:

-• Avoid NSAIDs or Aspirin at least ten days before the procedure.
-These medications affect the function of platelets and will reduce the body’s natural healing response.
-Speak to your doctor if you are taking Aspirin for blood-thinning or heart causes.
+- Avoid NSAIDs or Aspirin for at least ten days before the procedure.
+These medications affect platelet function and reduce the body’s natural healing response.
+Consult your doctor if you are taking Aspirin for blood thinning or heart-related reasons.

-• Reduce or stop caffeine intake for 24-48 hours before the injection.
+- Reduce or discontinue caffeine intake for 24-48 hours before the injection.

 PRP injection recovery time: what should you do after an injection?